 Machine learning is a subset of artificial intelligence defined by US computing pioneer Arthur Samuel in 1959 as a ‘field of study that gives computers the ability to learn without being explicitly programmed’.

-Practical examples of machine learning in action include speech recognition, the technology underpinning self-driving cars and web searches.
-Other uses exploit predictive abilities, like predicting when machines, trains or ships will need maintenance - before they break.
+Practical examples of machine learning include speech recognition, the technology underpinning self-driving cars and web searches.
+Other uses involve the predictive abilities of machine learning software, for example, forecasting when machines, trains or ships will need maintenance before they break.

 The route many tech specialists take when learning a new skill is to look for traditional training courses.
-However this may not be possible financially – and there are many more options out there, especially online.
+However this may not be possible financially – and there are an abundance of cheaper, online options out there.

 "The best way to get started is talk to experts or other competent people, and join a community of others wanting to learn," says Matt Jones, head of analytics at Tessella.

 If you have a data science team within your company – go and talk to them, get mentoring and advice.